XHMM/my-config-files/README.md

    }
    ```

-   when working with vanilla browser env development：
+   when working with vanilla browser env development :

    ```json
    {